scottleedavis/scottleedavis.github.io/index.md

 I was employed by [Webtrends](https://www.webtrends.com/).
 * As the Engineering Security Team Lead, I provided vulnerability assessments, code review, threat modeling and built automation to augment existing Continuous Integration workflows.
 * As a member of the data services team, I was immersed in all layers of our SaaS components and focused development on data query architecture.
-* As a member of the application layer team, I wrote client side and server side components for portfolio applications: account settings, action center, optimize, and streams
+* As a member of the application team, I wrote client side and server side components for portfolio applications: account settings, action center, optimize, and streams